linkerd/website/linkerd.io/content/2/tasks/books.md

 kubectl -n booksapp get all
 ```

-Once the rollout has completed successfully, you can forward the
+Once the rollout has completed successfully, you can get access to the app
-[webapp](http://localhost:7000/), locally for viewing by running:
+itself by port-forwarding `webapp` locally:

 ```bash
 kubectl -n booksapp port-forward svc/webapp 7000 &
 ```

+Open http://localhost:7000/ in your browser to see the frontend.

 {{< fig src="/images/books/frontend.png" title="Frontend" >}}